gowQC/perscholas-capstone-project/README.md

 More implementations will be made here at some point, but for now the user is capable of deleting their account.
 It's a simple click of the button that prompts users if they're sure they wish to proceed.
 If confirmed, the user's account will be terminated.

+## Miscellaneous Pages

+There are also extra pages found in the footer of the home page linking to pages for "About Us", "Contact", "Careers", and "Privacy Notice."
+These pages are still under development, but they don't serve any purpose to the functionality of this project, as they are only there for aesthetic purposes only.

 ## Backend

+### Index.mjs File

+This file hosts a standard Express server that is hosted locally on port 5052 when no .env file is present.
+The two main data types/models for this backend are for "products" and "users."

+### Models

+Product documents contain:

+    - test
+    - 1

+### routes, controllers